Xample33/cvehunter_docs/docs/source/usage.rst

    # Parameters:
    # - cvss_version (int): The CVSS version (2 or 3) to use for the search.
    # - vector (str): The CVSS vector representing the vulnerabilities.
-   # - limit (int): Maximum number of results to return.
+   # - limit (int, optional): Maximum number of results to return.
 Default is None (no limit).
-   # - start_date (str): Start date for filtering CVEs based on publication date.
+   # - start_date (str, optional): Start date for filtering CVEs based on publication date.
 Default is None.
-   # - end_date (str): End date for filtering CVEs based on publication date.
+   # - end_date (str, optional): End date for filtering CVEs based on publication date.
 Default is None.

 Searching by CWE ID
 -------------------